zDevelopers/UHPlugin/README.md

 ### Automatic teleportation of the players

 - Manual teleportation spots set in the config, in game, or both.
-- Automatic set of teleportation spots is not supported.
+- Automatic set of teleportation spots following various shapes: `random`, `grid` or `circular`.
+  All these shapes come with a minimal distance between two points, and the spots can be generated with any center, in any world (default: the sender's world, centered on the spawn of this world).
+- You can remove a spawn point, or all.
 - The teams (or players, if solo) are automatically teleported to a random teleportation spot.
 - Two teleportation modes available:
    - a “direct” one, all players are teleported in the same time;